 Sometimes we just need to clear ourselves of comparisons by removing the sources to begin with.

-#4: No one is perfect
+Remind yourself that no one is perfect

 Comparisons can easily change our perceptions of ourselves and our lives.
 Perhaps the biggest point to remember is that nothing is ever perfect.

 For instance, having much more money may make your life easier, yet that money comes with its own slew of problems.
 Celebrities sacrifice privacy and invite criticism and even hate mail for the career and income they command.

 And picture-perfect Pinterest photos show only a snapshot of a life filled with its own problems.
 Hardly anyone reveals their true sorrows and insecurities.